syncfusion-content/blazor-docs/blazor/maps/polygon.md

 # Polygon shape in Blazor Maps Component

-The Maps component allows users to add polygon shapes to a geometry map or an online map by using the properties in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag.
-This section describes how to add polygon shapes to the map and how to customize them.
+The Maps component allows you to add polygon shape to a geometry map or an online map by using the properties in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag.
+This section describes how to add polygon shape to the map and customize them.

-## Adding polygon

-The polygon shapes can be rendered over the map layer by defining the [Points](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Points) property in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag in the Maps component.
+The polygon shape can be rendered over the map layer by defining the [Points](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Points) property in the [MapsPolygon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html) tag in the Maps component.
 The `Points` property uses a collection of latitude and longitude values to define the polygon shape.

-## Customization

-`MapsPolygon` provides the following properties for customizing the polygon shape of the Maps component.
+The `MapsPolygon` tag provides the following properties for customizing the polygon shape of the Maps component.

 * [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Fill) - It is used to change the color of the polygon shape.
 * [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_Opacity) - It is used to change the opacity of the polygon shape.
 * [BorderColor](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderColor) - It is used to change the color of the border in the polygon shape.
 * [BorderWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderWidth) - It is used to change the width of the border in the polygon shape.
 * [BorderOpacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygon.html#Syncfusion_Blazor_Maps_MapsPolygon_BorderOpacity) - It is used to change the opacity of the border in the polygon shape.

+> You can also include **"n"** polygon shapes inside the [MapsPolygons](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygons.html) tag.

 The following example shows how to customize the polygon shape over the geometry map.